xster/flutter-wiki/postmortem-template.md

 09:12 - another thing happened **&lt;END OF OUTAGE&gt;**

+## Impact

+{summarize the problems that the outage caused}

 ## Root causes

 {without blame, describe the root cause of the outage}

+## Lessons learned

+### What worked

+{list things where things worked as expected in a positive manner}

+### Where we got lucky

+{list things that mitigated this incident but not because of our foresight}

+### What didn't work

+{list things that failed, with github issues from the action items section}

 ## Action items